esden/bitmagic/README.md

 All hardware design is licensed under [Creative Commons CC-BY-SA V4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.

-For more information and if you want to get involved in the development or have questions join https://gitter.im/esden/live channel and watch [Esden's streams](https://www.youtube.com/playlist?list=PLOF903IIpqjOwHIjT7VFqbxBhEHG8v5__).
+For more information and if you want to get involved in the development or have questions join the [#bitmagic 1BitSquared Discord channel](https://1bitsquared.com/pages/chat) and watch [Esden's streams](https://www.twitch.tv/esden).

 Cheers, Esden :D